JuliaLang/julia/doc/stdlib/io-network.rst

        listen(path) -> PipeServer

-   Listens on/Creates a Named Pipe/Domain Socket
+   Create and listen on a Named Pipe / Domain Socket

 .. function:: getaddrinfo(host)